kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Concept names and links:**
    [Clearbot – navire électrique autonome de dépollution de surface (déchets/hydrocarbures/végétaux)](https://www.clearbot.org/class-3), [Drones vs Waste](https://www.flyeye.io/drones-vs-waste-drones-tackling-waste/)<br />

-🔹 **Why it matters to Futtech and Eviot:**
+🔹 **Why it matters to Futtech:**
-   Thus far, Futtech has been built to use Stripe for payment processing.
-Flutterwave Store and its seamless integration in Kenya is an option that would make the app easier to use in my current location, Nairobi.<br />
+   The hourglass Drone journey will narrow down into Futtech before expanding into the multiplicity attached to Drones/UAV.
+Futtech where drones are only used to record Football training session and games to Drones handling a multitude of use cases.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    Having first built Futtech as a MERN App, before transitioning it to a Django-backend and React-frontend Stack App that integratres Stripe for payment processing, today's research on 'Business, Services and Commerce/e-Commerce' opens my mind/eyes up to the possibility of restting the counters and rebuilding Futtech using a entirely different Tech Stack, just so as to ensure it is seamlessly integrated in the Africa/Kenyan context (Payments) or its efficiently delivers videos on-demand.<br />